-Do you need a guide to train and lead your organization in using clinical evidence?
+Does your organization need a guide to using clinical evidence?

 Do you develop clinical practice guidelines?